MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 ### [Copy-MgTeam](Copy-MgTeam.md)
 Create a copy of a team.
-This operation also creates a copy of the corresponding group.\nYou can specify which parts of the team to clone: When tabs are cloned, they aren't configured.
+This operation also creates a copy of the corresponding group.You can specify which parts of the team to clone: When tabs are cloned, they aren't configured.
 The tabs are displayed on the tab bar in Microsoft Teams, and the first time a user opens them, they must go through the configuration screen.
-\nIf the user who opens the tab doesn't have permission to configure apps, they'll see a message that says that the tab isn't configured.
+If the user who opens the tab doesn't have permission to configure apps, they'll see a message that says that the tab isn't configured.
 Cloning is a long-running operation.
 After the POST clone returns, you need to GET the operation returned by the Location: header to see if it's running, succeeded, or failed.
 You should continue to GET until the status isn't running.